Skip to main content

 If you see cheating or are asked to participate in cheating, you have the following options:

-• Report the issue to the Academic Integrity Office.
+• Report the issue to the Academic Integrity Office (option to be anonymous).

 • Call the toll-free, independent Whistleblower Hotline, (877) 319-0265.